 “I tried Everhour and Toggl, but I kept forgetting to set timers.
 I just want something I can check back on, that basically watches my actions throughout the day and reports back for my confirmation.” — Andrea, designer

-To keep time data as accurate as possible using manual methods, you need to continually input it throughout the day.
+To keep time data as accurate as possible using manual methods, you need to continually enter it throughout the day.
 That means logging your hours as soon as you finish each task – not just leaving the whole slog to the end of the week.
 But this constant logging amounts to a subtle attrition of your productive time – as does wracking your brains after the fact to try and reconstruct your day from memory.

 “My company uses SAP Business One (MARIProject) to book hours.
 Ideally, I’d do it every day, but since I'm jumping from one task to another, I just never get the time.
 I end up spending an hour at the end of each week to book all my hours.” – Arpad, software consultant